yngvem/group-lasso/README.md

 The todos are, in decreasing order of importance

  1. Write a better readme

     - Code examples
     - Installation guide (after point 2.)
     - Better description of Group LASSO

- 2. Make easy to install
-    - Create setup.py
-    - Create wheels
-    - Upload to PyPI
- 3. Write more docstrings
+ 2. Write more docstrings
- 4. Python 3.5 compatibility
+ 3. Python 3.5 compatibility
- 5. Better ScikitLearn compatibility
+ 4. Better ScikitLearn compatibility

     - Use Mixins?
     - Use randomness correctly

- 6. Classification problems (I have an experimental implementation, but it's not tested yet)
+ 5. Classification problems (I have an experimental implementation, but it's not tested yet)

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.